Must-see events in Devon 2020 – regattas | shows | festivals

 Devon has a packed calendar of things to do throughout the year.
 From regattas to festivals and country shows, you’ll find tough decisions have to be made about which events in Devon you are going to prioritise.
-Here’s what’s on in the autumn of 2019 plus a look ahead to 2020.
+Here’s what’s on in Devon in 2020.
 What takes your fancy?

 Looking for Devon family attractions?
 You’ll find plenty in my huge round up of more than 50 Devon days out with kids.